Our Debt Free Family

 One of its most powerful aspects?
 Public advocacy.
 High-profile players sharing their mental health journeys helps normalize the conversation and remind fans everywhere that strength includes vulnerability.

 Representing your country on the world stage is the pinnacle of many athletes’ careers—but it’s also an intense mental marathon.
-The U.S. Olympic & Paralympic Committee (USOPC) knows this well and provides comprehensive psychological services to support athletes’ mental health before, during, and after major competitions.
+The U.S. Olympic and Paralympic Committee (USOPC) knows this well and provides comprehensive psychological services to support athletes’ mental health before, during, and after major competitions.

 USOPC’s team includes clinical and sport psychologists who specialize in managing stress, coping with pressure, and navigating the emotional roller coaster of elite sport.
 Athletes receive individual counseling, mental skills training, crisis support, and even resources for life after sport.